helixscript/AAVengeR/README.md

 Due to GitHub size restrictions, only the sacCer3 genome and annotation files are provided with the software.
 Additional genomes and genome annotations are available: hg38, mm9, canFam3, macFas5, and GCA_009914755.4.

-Use the commands below to install these genomes after updating the first to lines to reflect your installation path and genome of interest.
+Use the commands below to install these genomes after updating the first two lines to reflect your installation path and genome of interest.

 ```